TarunManagan/Arrays_Strings_C-/README.md

 Enter the elements of the array: 3
 Enter the elements of the array: 4
 Enter the elements of the array: 5
-The elements of the array before swaping: 1	2	3	4	5
+The elements of the array before swapping: 1	2	3	4	5
-The elements of the array after swaping: 5	4	3	2	1
+The elements of the array after swapping: 5	4	3	2	1

 # EXPERIMENT NO: 5